Gun Violence

 • Set boundaries.
 Take time to reflect on your own boundaries.
 Use this self awareness to determine when you are able to support others and when you are not.
 Take a break from the media to manage your exposure to traumatic stories.

-• Mental health support.
+• Seek mental health support.
 Find mental health resources in your area with the Substance Abuse and Mental Health Services Administration (SAMHSA)’s Treatment finder.

 If you’re watching news about gun violence unfold, you may also be wondering how you can help.
-Here are some of the tips we share with our volunteer Crisis Counselors who are supporting people who are texting in crisis because of gun violence.
+Here are some of the tips we share with our volunteer Crisis Counselors who are supporting people in crisis due to gun violence.

-3. Encourage them to take care of their mental health.
+3. Encourage self-care.
 It can be hard for people to step away to take care of themselves.
 Show your support by helping them identify a few small things they can do to prioritize their mental health.
-This could include taking a break from media, going outside, listening to music, and more.
+This could include taking a break from the news, social media, going outside to get some fresh air, or listening to music.

-With the layers of trauma and violence unfolding in front of us, it’s understandable to feel sadness, grief, anxiety, and everything in between.
+With so much trauma and violence around us, it’s natural to feel sadness, grief, anxiety, and everything in between.
 Your feelings are valid.
 Crisis Text Line is here to listen and offer support.
 The bravest thing you can do is to reach out.
-Text CONNECT to 741741 to reach a volunteer Crisis Counselor.
+Text CONNECT to 741741 to reach a live volunteer Crisis Counselor.

 Need to vent?